 Your scholarship request will be reviewed by the Funding Committee independently each year.
-Although you can defer your admission, the amount of any scholarship offered will not automatically be equaled in a later year – except for candidates who paid their deposit to secure the scholarship-.
+Although you can defer your admission, the amount of the scholarship offered will not automatically be the same in a later year – except for candidates who paid their deposit to secure the scholarship-.

 The tuition fees for the SSP cover accommodation and meals for the 9 weeks of the program.
 You are responsible for your travel and personal expenses.

-For candidates applying to the MSc programs, we usually recommend an approximate amount of 800 € per month to cover the living expenses.
+For candidates applying to MSS, we usually recommend an approximate amount of 800 € per month to cover the living expenses.

 You will receive assistance from the Student Affairs office as soon as you have paid your deposit to secure your place in to the MSc programs.